Tech Support of Grand Junction - Services for PC's, Macs and Custom Computers

 Some big box stores advertise that they repair computers, and use roughly the same tag line as above.
 But how can they be personal when you don't ever see the same person twice?
 If a technician really knew what they were doing on computers, would they be working in a big box store as a clerk, or as a technician in a computer service business or a large company?
 We can answer that for you - obviously if someone knows their stuff they would try to find the best job possible, or make their own job.

 It sounds weird to say the people at Tech Support answer the phone, or that you can talk to the same person two or three times in a row.
 But that's the state of most modern service businesses.
-We have intimate relationships with phone answering machines.
+Many people have intimate relationships with phone answering machines.
 Or a person who's thousands of miles away.
 We drop our computers off with one person, and pick them up from another, while yet a third or fourth does the work.
 If we have work done again, it's a completely different staff.
 They don't know who we are or even our name.
 These are the people we entrust with our data, and our expensive machine.
 These are the people we have to believe when it comes to what's wrong and what it's gonna cost me to fix.
 Tech Support is a family run business with literally decades of personal computer experience.
 We know exactly what it's like to try and get service from people who barely know how to spell the word, let alone deliver it.
+That's why we offer a better, more personal service.

 Maybe we're doing this all wrong.
 Maybe we should have one of those self-service lines at the local big box store with a computer that tells you how to fix your computer.
 "Thank you.
 That'll be $300.00.
 Have a nice day, and thank you for shopping Big Box Anonymous."